GET YOUR HOME IN MINT CONDITION

 7. MAKE IT SPARKLE

-Wash windows inside and out.
-Rent a pressure washer and do the sidewalks and exterior if grungy.
-Clean out cobwebs.
-Recaulk showers, tubs and sinks, bleach dingy grout.
-Polish chrome faucets and mirrors.
-Clean out the refrigerator and throw out bottles and jars that are nearly empty.
-Vacuum several times a week.
-Polish floors, dust furniture, ceiling fan blades and light fixtures.
-Hang up fresh towels.
-Clean and air out any musty smelling areas – odours are a turn off.
-Or, you can hire one of our tried and tested professional cleaners, their information can be found in our Resources tab.
+Once the house goes on the market, it should be vacuumed several times a week.
+Mop or polish floors, dust furniture, ceiling fan blades and light fixtures.
+Hang up fresh towels every few days.
+Clean and air out any musty smelling areas – odours are a turn off to potential Buyers.
+Or, you can hire one of our tried and tested professional cleaners, their information can be found in our trusted resource for Sellers section.

-8. CHECK CURB APPEAL
+8. CHECK YOUR HOUSE’S CURB APPEAL

 If a Buyer doesn’t like the look of the exterior of your home, chances are they won’t come inside.
 Curb appeal is vital.
 Keep sidewalks clear and the lawns mowed.
 Bushes around the home should be tidy and well kept.
 Paint faded window trim and clean the entrance area to the front door.
 Get those greasy finger marks off door hardware.
 And give the house numbers a thorough polish.

 Sprucing up the landscape, or even adding fresh flowers throughout the home, are worth considering.

 Now, rest and relax, and be confident knowing that you’ve made a huge step in the right direction to sell your home for the best possible price in the shortest amount of time.